 By Carrie Steffen

-Carrie Steffen is cofounder and president at The Whetstone Group in Cedar Rapids, Iowa.
-She can be reached at email@example.com.
+Carrie Steffen is cofounder and president at The Whetstone Group in Cedar Rapids, Iowa, which has facilitated hundreds of partner retreats and visioning sessions for CPA firms.
+She can be reached at firstname.lastname@example.org.

 Sign up for weekly professional and technical updates in PICPA's blogs, podcasts, and discussion board topics by completing this form.